-- Recruitment is underway to fill newly-established fruit fly support positions within Biosecurity Tasmania.
+- Fruit fly support positions have been established within Biosecurity Tasmania.
 The new positions will be focused in the north and north-west of the state and will work closely with all stakeholders to manage fruit fly and ongoing biosecurity risks that affect market access.

 Further advice and information

 A dedicated contact point has been established to support industry and the community.
 The Fruit Fly Support Officer will ensure that callers receive the information they require, or are put in direct contact with those people who can provide the necessary support and advice.